akrajguru/DecentralizedStore/README.md

 6. Implementation based on CHORD - A scalable peer to peer lookup service for Internet Applications: https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf
 7. SHA-256 hashing protocol
 8. JUnit
+9. Solidity smart contract
+10. Ethereum
+11. Web3j

-This application allows multiple users participating on a chord ring to act as a file system.
+This application allows multiple users participating on a chord ring to act as a distributed file system.
 This file system can store client data using consistent hashing and can be retrieved easily using a content id or the file name.

 This system overcomes the issue of single point of failure and can adapt and readjust itself after addition of new servers at anytime.